 Rich models of language in all forms of literature, including fiction, poetry, songs etc. are introduced in our reading program.
-Through Reading Workshop the children benefit from individualized instruction with reading materials from our classroom library.
+Through Reading Workshop the children benefit from individualized instruction and guided reading with reading materials from our classroom library.
 Shared reading and writing is supported daily.

 Our reading program focuses on an integration of the following essential elements for reading success: